Kimberley Chen: Early and personal life

 Later in 2005, Chen was selected by JYP Entertainment in New York City as a trainee to debut in America.
 Yolanda Wyns trained her in singing, dancing, and acting.
 She left JYP Entertainment in 2009 when the company decided to close down their U.S. operations.
 She was offered to become a trainee in South Korea instead but since her parents didn't have any plans to relocate to South Korea she turned down the offer.
-Chen recorded with Grammy-award winners Gordon Chambers and Barry Eastmond.
+Chen attended Stella Adler Studio of Acting and recorded with Grammy-award winners Gordon Chambers and Barry Eastmond.
 She was also trained by Jermaine Browne and Jazzy J. In March 2007, Chen was selected to sing the national anthem at the Australian Football League NAB Cup Grand Final.

 Chen's whole family relocated to Taiwan in 2009 to pursue her professional singing career.
 When arriving, she had little command of Mandarin.
 She studied the language intensively, which was key to her ability to succeed in the Asian music market.
 In March 2010, she was invited to compete in the Taiwanese televised singing competition One Million Star.
 She was then asked to be the guest singer for Kelly Clarkson's All I Ever Wanted World Tour in Taipei.
-Chen has released five studio albums and is currently signed to Chynahouse.
+Chen has released eight studio albums and is currently signed to Chynahouse.

-In 2022, she came out as pansexual.
+In 2023 she was nominated for a Golden Melody Award for song of the year.
+The following year she released her self produced album KIKI and then another in 2025 titled Colors of Love.

+In 2026 she won KKBOX award for Top Artist of the Year.

 Music career

 2012: Debut with Kimberley

 After nearly three years of preparation, Chen's debut album was released on 27 April 2012, featuring six Mandarin songs and five English songs.
 Two of her songs were featured on the Taiwanese series Fondant Garden starring Park Jung-min.
 Her debut single "愛你 (Love You)" has been a success on YouTube, with over 106 million views and generally positive comments.

-Chen's second single, "Never Change," co-written with Australian artist Don Bianco, was the first for which she contributed music and lyrics.
+Chen's second single, "Never Change," was her debut in songwriting.
 Chen has released music videos of her two singles: 愛你 (Love You), also starring JPM, and "廖允傑" (LilJay).
 They have been a success on YouTube, gaining over 15 million views.
 In Taiwan, she has come first in KKBOX charts with her debut album ezPeer, 台灣大哥大, 中華電信 and 遠傳電信, topping ringtone download charts.

+Chen briefly worked with the B.ANGEL production house in 2014 before signing with Hong Kong–based company Sharp Music and Universal Music.
+She appeared in the Chinese version of Produce 101 in 2018.
+She was appointed A+, the highest ranking in the show, and received over 4.3 billion views for each of her performances.